gwastro/pycbc-config/README.md

 # PyCBC Configuration Files

 This is the PyCBC configuration repository.
 This Git repo is for storing configuration files for the search pipeline.
-This includes data quality files (including the veto definer file, gating files, etc.) and pipeline configuration (ini) files.
+This includes gating files, template bank files, power spectra, and pipeline configuration (ini) files.

 The repository is organized by run tag: